JonBetts/CM0102-Starter-Kit/README.md

 ## Troubleshooting

 The Starter Kit was made to limit the number of issues you get when setting CM 01/02 up.
-However, different setups and operating systems may result in issues.
-One thing I've come across is on Windows 8 - when your resolution is higher than 800x600, it doesn't like starting up in windowed mode ("cannot initialise graphics bla bla").
+However, different setups and operating systems may result in unforeseen issues.
+One thing I've come across on Windows 8/10 is when your resolution isn't set to some scale of 800x600, it doesn't like starting up in windowed mode ("cannot initialise graphics bla bla").
+What I mean is, your main screen resolution (both height and width) have to be the same multiple of the original 800x600 pixels for it to run windowed.
+I.e. if your resolution's height is 1600 pixels, then the width has to be 1200 (both of them have twice (x2) the amount of pixels than the original 800 by 600).
+If this all sounds too complex, just try changing your screen resolution in the Windows settings until one of them runs with CM 01/02 windowed!
+Or just run it full screen.
+If that doesn't work, you may have some DirectX files missing, so try installing them from the following link: https://www.microsoft.com/en-gb/download/details.aspx?id=35
-I'm still not 100% sure as to the cause of this, but here are a couple of potential ways of solving it:
-- Install the old DirectX runtime files that CM used/uses: https://www.microsoft.com/en-gb/download/details.aspx?id=35
-- BLA BLA BLA

 ## Future improvements